Trading Operations in Strategies

 SellLimit(price, volume);

-// Close current position at market price
+// Close the current position at market price

 ClosePosition();